capitalone/DataProfiler/docs/source/graphs.rst

 Examples
 ~~~~~~~~~~~~~~~~~

-1. This example demonstrates how we can take a StructuredProfiler class and plot histograms.
+1. This example demonstrates how we can take a StructuredProfiler class and plot histograms of the specified columns.

 .. code-block:: python